kazhala/dotbare/README.md

 View and manage stash interactively.

-- Default: list all stash and apply the selected stash.
-(Default: `apply`)
+- Default: list all stashes and apply the selected stash.
+(Default: `apply`).
+- `-h, --help`: show the help message of `dotbare fstash` and exit.
-- -f: list modified files and only stash selected files.
+- `-s, --select`: list modified files and stash the selected files.
 Support multi selection.
-- -d: list all stash and delete selected stash.
+- `-d, --delete`: list all stashes and delete selected stash.
 Support multi selection.
-- -p: use `pop` instead of `apply`. (`pop` would remove the stash while `apply` preserve the stash)
+- `-p, --pop`: use `pop` instead of `apply`. (`pop` would remove the stash while `apply` preserve the stash).

 ![fstash demo](https://user-images.githubusercontent.com/43941510/82390106-275bae80-9a81-11ea-8c7c-6573bb1ecada.png)

 ### fbackup

-Backup all of the tracked dotfiles to \$DOTBARE_BACKUP directory.
-This is used also by `dotbare finit -u [URL]` for backing up conflicted checkout files.
+Backup files to \$DOTBARE_BACKUP directory.
+This is particular useful when untracking files or migrating to new machines.
+This is used by `dotbare finit -u [URL]` for backing up conflicted checkout files.

-- Default: backup all tracked dotfiles to \$DOTBARE_BACKUP directory.
-(Default: use `cp`)
+- Default: backup all tracked files to \$DOTBARE_BACKUP directory.
+(Default: use `cp` command).
+- `-h, --help`: show the help message of `dotbare fbackup` and exit.
-- -s: list all tracked files and only backup selected files.
+- `-s, --select`: list all tracked files and only backup the selected files.
 Support multi selection.
-- -p PATH: specify path to files and then backup.
-(This is mainly used by `dotbare finit -u [URL]`)
+- `-p PATH, --path PATH`: specify path to files to backup.
+(This is mainly used by `dotbare finit -u [URL]`).
-- -m: use `mv` instead of `cp` to backup.
-(This is mainly used by `dotbare finit -u [URL]`)
+- `-m, --move`: use `mv` instead of the default `cp` command to backup.
+(This is mainly used by `dotbare finit -u [URL]`).

 ### fstat

-Interactively toggle stage/unstage of files.
-This is less used compare to `dotbare fadd`, it might get deprecated.
+Display interactive git status menu.
+Toggle file stage/unstage status interactively.

+- `-h, --help`: show the help message of `dotbare fstat` and exit.

 ### finit

-Initialise dotbare with a bare repository or add -u [URL] flag for migrating current dotfiles to a new system.
+Initialise dotbare with a bare repository or add -u [URL] flag for migrating existing dotfiles from remote git repo to current system.

-Note: do not use this command if you are using symlink/GNU stow.
+Note: do not use this command if you are using symlink/GNU stow and want to keep your current setup.

-- Default: initialise a git bare repository at \$DOTBARE_DIR
+- Default: init the bare repository at \$DOTBARE_DIR.
+- `-h, --help`: show the help message of `dotbare finit` and exit.
-- -u URL: migrate existing bare repository from remote to current system.
+- `-u URL, --url URL`: migrate existing dotfiles from remote git repo to current system.
-- -s: if you have defined submodules in your bare repo (i.e. containes .gitmodule), add -s flag to clone submodules as well during migration.
+- `-s, --submodule`: if you have defined submodules in your bare repo (i.e. containes .gitmodule), add -s flag to clone submodules as well during migration.
+- `-y, --yes`: acknowledge all actions that will be taken and skip confirmation.

 ### funtrack